telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/draw-on-scatter-plots.md

 title: Draw on Scatter Plots Surface
 page_title: Draw on Scatter Plots Surface | Kendo UI Charts
 description: "Learn how to draw freely on the surface of a Kendo UI Chart with scatter series."
+previous_url: /controls/charts/how-to/draw-on-scatter-plots
 slug: howto_drawonscatterplotssurface_charts
 ---

 # Draw on Scatter Plots Surface

-The example below demonstrates how to draw freely on the surface of a Kendo UI Chart with scatter series.
+The Kendo UI Chart with scatter series provides an option for you to freely draw on its surface.

+To achieve this behavior:

-First, draw a rectangle with gradient fill on a scatter plot at specified coordinates.
-Create custom elements in the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to ensure they survive redraws.
+1. Draw a rectangle with gradient fill on a scatter plot at specified coordinates.
+2. Create custom elements in the [`render` event](/api/javascript/dataviz/ui/chart#events-render) to ensure they survive redraws.

-For a list of all available drawing primitives, refer to the [Drawing API article](/framework/drawing/overview).
+For a list of all available drawing primitives, refer to the introductory article on the [Drawing API]({% slug overview_kendoui_drawingapi %}).

+The example below demonstrates how to draw freely on the Scatter plot surface.

 ###### Example